dfinity/interface-spec/spec/index.md

     It burns no more cycles than `amount_to_burn`.

-    It moves no more cycles than available according to `balance` - `freezing_threshold`, and
+    It burns no more cycles than available according to `balance` - `freezing_threshold`.

     It can be called multiple times, each time possibly burning more cycles from the balance.